Authorization

 Enhanced incremental authorization reporting

 By request, Galileo can enable enhanced incremental authorization reporting.
-This enhancement adds two fields to the Auth API and event messages:
+This enhancement adds two fields to the Auth API, event messages, and the transaction-retrieval endpoints of the Program API:

 latest_incremental_id